Grades and Course Credits

 Please Note: The Pass/Fail option applies to Metropolitan College undergraduate courses only.

-Undergraduate students may elect to take up to two (2) non-concentration courses on a Pass/Fail basis; however, students must obtain approval from their academic counselor and the course instructor.
-Students must make arrangements for a Pass/Fail grade prior to the first examination or the fifth week of class, whichever comes first.
-Pass/Fail Approval Forms may be obtained from Metropolitan College Undergraduate Student Services.
+Undergraduate students in good academic standing may elect to take up to two (2) non-concentration courses on a Pass/Fail basis; however, students must obtain approval from their academic advisor.
+Students must make arrangements for a Pass/Fail grade by the course’s “drop with a W” date.
+Pass/Fail Course Designation Forms may be obtained from Metropolitan College Undergraduate Student Services.

 At the graduate level, courses taken Pass/Fail cannot be counted toward a graduate degree.
 Each department reserves the right to make exceptions within reason, as long as the course is not part of the core curriculum.